Bridging Foundational Literacy Skills – Grades 4 and 5

 “Sound it out.”

-Most words contain at least some decodable elements, even if not fully phonetic.
+In most cases, words contain at least some decodable elements, even if not fully phonetic.

 3. Expectations When Reading Any Text